dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 Let's plug in numbers for a superball (a small, highly elastic rubber ball) resting on the ground.
 The density of rubber is roughly the density of water.

-A superball is small—say, 𝑅 ∼ 1 centimeter.
+A superball is small — say, 𝑅 ∼ 1 centimeter.
 Its elastic modulus is roughly 𝑌 ∼ 3 × 107 pascals.
 (This elastic modulus is a factor of 300 smaller than oak's and almost a factor of 104 smaller than steel's.)
 Then 𝜌

 𝑔